Superpower

 While not always perfect, they have defined us as a democratic superpower and led global politics to more peace and less conflict than before our superpower status.

-But recently, the extreme wings of both the Republican and Democratic parties are pushing for a shift away from this and to a more isolationist tone that could be very dangerous.
+However, the extreme wings of both the Republican and Democratic parties are pushing for a shift away from this and to a more isolationist tone that could be very dangerous.

-In this article, we’ll discuss how we became a superpower, why U.S. foreign policy and our role as leader of the world political structure is so important, and why this recent trend of isolationism from Republicans and Democrats could threaten our superpower status and global politics.
+In this article, we’ll discuss how we became a superpower, why U.S. foreign policy and our role as leader of the world political structure is so important, and why this trend of isolationism from Republicans and Democrats could threaten our superpower status and global politics.